3 Common Respirator Myths Busted

 Here, we’ve collected and debunked some of the most common respirator myths:

-3 Safety Respirator Myths:
+3 Reusable Respirator Myths

 MYTH: My company doesn’t need a respiratory protection program if employees wear masks voluntarily.

 Specifically, OHSA has a Respiratory Protection Standard which enforces respirator regulations.
-For instance, in settings where employees could be exposed to harmful fumes, vapors, smokes, sprays, and mists, the company must have a documented plan to explain how their respiratory protection program will be governed.
+For instance, in settings where employees could be exposed to harmful fumes, vapors, smokes, sprays, and mists, the company must have a documented plan to explain how the respiratory protection program will be governed.

 MYTH: My facial hair won’t hinder respirator effectiveness.